 There are more Muslims in Indonesia than in the entire Arabian Peninsula, where Saudi Arabia and the United Arab Emirates are located.
 In fact, Indonesia is the country with the largest Muslim population in the world.
 At Jakarta’s Soekarno-Hatta International Airport, I was initially confused to see men washing their feet in a public restroom.
 Then I realized right beside the washroom was a musholla, an Islamic prayer room; and the act was part of their ritual ablution.
 Indeed, I had landed in a Muslim country.

 Ancient stone monuments could be brittle like hard candy.
 They had not always stood the test of time and the temperament of Mother Nature.
 At the time of their rediscovery, most had crumbled to the ground.
 Some archaeology purists would rather that they stayed that way – pristinely in ruins, such as Ta Prohm in Cambodia (although archaeological excavation by nature was a destructive process).
 If we all went by that belief, we would never behold the magnificence of, say, Angkor Wat and Borobudur.
 It would be quite a stretch to conjure up their original architecture from a pile of masonry and free-standing pillars.
 Continue reading Hard Candi→

 If you traced the twists and turns of world history on a map, you might as well have traced the routes of the spice trade.
-For 5,000 years, spice has been imported the world over from an archipelago in the East.
-In its wake, countries and cities have developed and declined, Machiavellian economics and colonization have ebbed and flowed, new lands have been discovered and traded, indigenous peoples have either ended up as converts to foreign religions or casualties of wars and genocides.
-Truly, this earthy assortment of roots, leaves, rhizomes, seeds, and bark, collectively known as spices, has shaped the geopolitical world as we know it.
+For 5,000 years, spice had been imported the world over from an archipelago in the East.
+In its wake, countries and cities developed and declined, Machiavellian economics and colonization ebbed and flowed, new lands were discovered and traded, indigenous peoples either ended up as converts to foreign religions or casualties of wars and genocides.
+Truly, this earthy assortment of roots, leaves, rhizomes, seeds, and bark, collectively known as spices, had shaped the geopolitical world as we knew it.
 To paraphrase a song, it was a spice world after all.